-The editor timeline consists of several tracks.
+The Editor sequence consists of several tracks.
 At first you will only have two tracks, one for video and one for audio.
 You can add additional tracks as you work, if necessary.

 How tracks work

-A track can only contain video or audio content, not both.
+A track can only contain video or audio, not both.
 In this context, 'video' can mean videos, images, planes or composite shots.